Luxapodular/GoodSheet/README.md

 	row : String | row of item to retrieve.
 Should be a number. col : String | column of item to retrieve.
-Should be a letter. callback : function | function to send array to when returned. sheet : String | The sub sheet to post to
+Should be a letter. callback : callable | function to send String to when returned. sheet : String | The sub sheet to post to

 As a note: 'sheet' refers to the name of the sub sheet you are sending requests to.
 This can be found on the bottom left of your Google Sheet.